Dick Roughsey: Relationship with Percy Trezise

 Roughsey met Percy Trezise in 1962 at Karumba Lodge at the mouth of the Norman River.
 Trezise was a pilot for Ansett Airlines who painted casually and quickly became Roughsey's mentor.
 Trezise encouraged Roughsey to paint the stories that were part of his country and not to mimic the styles and narratives of the then famous Albert Namatjira.
 Trezise encouraged Roughsey to develop his personal painting style on bark paintings initially, then move to oil on canvas.
 Throughout their relationship Trezise regularly supplied Roughsey with art materials often cutting bark himself from around his home in Cairns.

 Trezise was an active supporter and promoter of Roughsey's work, staging many exhibitions and showcases of Mornington Island Art throughout Australia.
 Trezise became an active participant in preserving Lardil customs and stories and he was given the name 'Warrenby' by Roughsey in 1963.
 Trezise and Roughsey travelled together for many years throughout Australia exploring cave paintings and documenting them for the Australian Institute of Aboriginal Studies.

 Trezise and Roughsey collaborated on a series of picture books which retold traditional Aboriginal stories, some of which were among the first books to introduce Aboriginal culture to Australian children.

-Achievements and awards
+Achievements, recognition, and awards

 Roughsey's passion for the preservation of Indigenous culture and traditions presented him with the opportunity to be appointed to the Aboriginal Advisory Committee for the Australia Council in 1970.

-In 1971 he wrote the first autobiography by an Aboriginal author.
-In 1973 Roughsey became the Chair of the Aboriginal Arts Board, continuing this role until 1975.
-He was also a member of the Institute of Aboriginal studies.
+In 1971, he wrote the first autobiography by an Aboriginal author.

+In 1973, Roughsey became the Chair of the Aboriginal Arts Board, continuing this role until 1975.
+He was also a member of the Australian Institute of Aboriginal Studies.

+In 1978, he was made Officer of the Order of the British Empire (OBE), for Service to Aboriginal Art and Culture.